day8/re-frame-debux/README.md

 * `fn-traced`  (use instead of `fn`)
 * `defn-traced`  (use instead of `defn`)

-Both have zero runtime and compile time cost in production builds via the `day8.re-frame/tracing` library (see below), and are able to be turned off at dev time too via the Closure define, so you can leave the `fn-traced` and `traced-defn` macros in your code at all times.

-Use them like this when registering:
+Use them like this when registering event handlers:
 ```
 (re-frame.core/reg-event-db
   :some-id